brct-james/apricate/README.md

 - ~~Add user auto-creation for Viridis (basic setup), so I still lock down the username ;)~~
 - Placeholder market at the farm itself with buy/sell `market` orders and set prices (probably some ledger currency helper funcs necessary)
 - - multiply good base value by the integer value of the Size to get total value
+- - metric tracking number of each item bought and sold

 ---